Parent Engagement Project

 - Online survey of researchers and HREC members.

-Data collection for this project is now completed, and analyses and dissemination activities are currently underway.
-In addition, the study findings are directly informing strategies for use in two current parenting projects conducted by the Transition to Contemporary Parenthood Program in the Judith Lumley Centre.
+Publications from Phases 1 and 3 are in preparation.
+Study findings are also directly informing strategies for use in two current parenting projects conducted by the Transition to Contemporary Parenthood Program in the Judith Lumley Centre.

 La Trobe University